Vinson's avatar

 There are only five kids in the class today, because the winter holiday just began and most kids are relaxing after final exams.

-There are only five kids in the class today, because the winter holiday just began and most kids are relaxing after final exams., so there are only five kids in the class today,
+There are only five kids in the class today, because the winter holiday just began and most kids are relaxing after final exams., so there are only five kids in the class today, The winter holiday just began and most kids are relaxing after final exams, so there are only five kids in the class today,

 This sentence has been marked as perfect!